ajitonelsonn/tl-waste-dashboard/README.md

 3. Data is analyzed, classified, and stored in the central database
 4. This dashboard pulls data from the central system and presents actionable insights
 5. Government officials use these insights to coordinate cleanup efforts
+6. Community contributors are recognized through the leaderboard

+## 📱 Mobile Application

+The complementary mobile application allows citizens to:

+- Capture and report waste incidents with photos
+- Tag locations accurately with GPS
+- Track the status of their reports
+- View nearby waste incidents and hotspots
+- Earn recognition on the contributor leaderboard

+Download the app from the [Download page](https://tlwaster.site/download) on our dashboard.

 ## 📚 Related Repositories